 - I judge many things, and apply subjective values to those things.

 - I am only willing to have high level conversations with capable people who adhere to logic and reason and who are intellectually consistent.
-Details HERE.
+Details are similar to the relevant ones HERE and HERE.

 - Words have meanings, and conversation partners ought to make sure the other person means the same thing.